tylerlong/slim_text/README.md

     2. try to add a link to this page: http://ace.ajax.org/#nav=production
     3. update the old editor_in_chrome project and tell the users that they should switch to this project
         1. do this after publishing Slim Text to chrome web store, postpone
+    4. upload promotion images to chrome web store
-    4. do not do these until the product is resonably stable
+    5. do not do these until the product is resonably stable
 104. minor bug: unsaved content, refresh page, page title changed to "chrome-extension://...."
     1. if the title does not start with "* ", is OK
     2. I think it is a bug of chrome